 Unfortunately, that question can't be answered definitively before entering said niche.
 But, you can make some educated guesses.

 In my last post, I discussed finding the money keywords for your affiliate marketing and SEO efforts.
 Whether you use that method of finding out the estimated CPC of the search terms within the potential niche or another method, you're going to need to compile that information to do this step.

-In the bulk export the column that matters to me is “Exact_Cost_Per_Day”.
-This is the amount that Google estimates you would spend, on average, to advertise on this keyword each day.
-I'll then add a function to give me a daily tally for those top 20 terms and a function to multiply that daily total by 30 to give me a monthly total value for those 20 niche keywords.
+In the bulk export, the column that matters to me is “Exact_Cost_Per_Day” which is the amount that Google estimates you would spend, on average, to advertise on this keyword each day.
+I'll then add a function to give me a daily tally for those top 20 terms and a function to multiply that daily total by 30 to give me a total monthly value for those 20 niche keywords.

 In the above case, the “estimated cost” of those terms – and thus the potential value of those terms to advertisers – is $2,259 per month.

 In the free keyword by keyword search at SpyFu, you'd be looking for the “Monthly Cost” listed under the “Exact” column, which in the example below is $518.

 Then you'll need to tally the monthly cost (for exact) for all 20 keywords combined to get to that same tally of $2,259.